bcm-uga/tfa/README.md

 # tfa
-Factor analysis of temporal and ancient population genetic samples
+An R package for factor analysis of temporal and ancient population genetic samples